Amazing Plasmas

 Aurora

-A fusion reaction, on the other hand, occurs when hydrogen nuclei collide and form a heavier nucleus like helium.
-More energy is required to "ignite" a fusion reaction, but when ignited the excess energy is far greater than in a fission reaction.
+To make fusion in the laboratory, temperatures need to exceed 10 million °K. That makes it very hard to confine the plasma.
+The fuel, on the other hand, is very plentiful.
 The only fuel required in a fusion reactor is the heavy hydrogen found in seawater, a virtually limitless source of energy.
-If controlled fusion were to become reality it would be one of the great breakthroughs for civilization.
+If controlled fusion were to become reality it would be one of the great breakthroughs for civilization, especially in our modern world where humans are searching for alternative sources to oil-based energy.
 However, the scientific and engineering problems associated with a fusion reactor are great.

-They can be divided into three categories:
+They can be divided into three major categories:

 Plasmas